South Dakota Coyotes men's basketball

 The South Dakota Coyotes men's basketball team represents the University of South Dakota in NCAA Division I basketball.
 They are currently members of the Summit League.
 They are led by head coach Eric Peterson and play their home games at the Sanford Coyote Sports Center.
 Prior to joining Division I beginning with the 2008–09 season, the Coyotes were members of NCAA Division II in the North Central Conference.
 They were Division II National Champions in 1958.
+South Dakota has never appeared in the NCAA Division I men's basketball tournament.